-Estimote Stickers are the next generation of our beacons.
+Estimote Stickers (Nearables) are another version of our beacons.
 They’re much smaller and pack a battery-powered ARM CPU equipped with an accelerometer, temperature sensor, and a Bluetooth Smart radio.
-While original beacons were designed for venues and static locations, stickers are great for making individual objects smart.
+While original beacons were designed for venues and static objects, Nearables turn everyday items into smart objects.

 What is Nearable protocol?

 Nearable protocol is our own Bluetooth data protocol, developed for Estimote Stickers to broadcast more contextual information in a single data packet.
 Namely, sticker's predefined context and sensor data.

 - sticker type (for example fridge, dog, computer etc.)

 - motion in X, Y, Z

 To learn more about developing apps interacting with nearables, visit our Developer Portal.

 Stickers are a monolith piece with a small PCB inside and one adhesive side.

 Broadcasting Power is set by default to -12dBm which results in a range of up to 7 meters and about 6 to 12 months of battery life.
 You can set it to the maximum value of 4 dBm, which results in a range of up to 15 meters, just keep in mind that the responsiveness might be less satisfying with that setup and the battery will drain much faster (keep in mind it’s not replaceable).

 Advertising Interval is controlled by an adaptive algorithm that ensures responsiveness when stickers are in use, and power savings when not.
 By default, Interval is set to 2.6 seconds when the sticker is static and changes to a lower value when it's put in motion.
 You can change the static Advertising Interval to any value between 100 ms and 5,000 ms.